bitnami/charts/bitnami/airflow/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Notable changes

+### To 11.0.0

+This major release renames several values in this chart and adds missing features, in order to be inline with the rest of assets in the Bitnami charts repository.

+Affected values:

+- `PodDisruptionBudget` renamed as `pdb`.
+- `ingress.hosts` value have been replaced with `ingress.hostname`, `ingress.path` and `ingress.tls`.
+In addition, variables `extraHosts`, `extraPaths` and `extraTls` have been added to accept custom configurations.
+- `serviceMonitor.labels` renamed as `serviceMonitor.selector`.

+Additionally also updates the Redis&trade; subchart to it newest major, 14.0.0, which contains similar changes.

 ### To 10.0.0